gbernat/Cheatsheets/Git cheatsheet.md

 ```
 $ git branch
 ```

+(..work..work..work.. local commit)

-- Push a branch to GitHub
+- Push a branch and local commits to GitHub (synchronize)
 ```
 $ git push origin my-new-branch
 ```

 - Create a pull request (PR) (**On GitHub page**)
 "Create a Pull request", select Banch From and Brach To (generally, master) where to merge.
 "Merge pull request", This will merge your changes into the primary branch.